Keno-GH/Rebalanced-Deep-Storage/README.md

 The categories are as follows:

-General: Stores anything, but will be often limited in amount and mass. - Big (vanilla) shelves and boxes go here.
+- General: Stores anything, but will be often limited in amount and mass. - Big (vanilla) shelves and boxes go here.
-Food: Stores food.
+- Food: Stores food.
-    Meals: Prepared food - Meal tray.
+ - Meals: Prepared food - Meal tray.
-    Vegetables: Stores vegetarian food.
+ - Vegetables: Stores vegetarian food.
-    Corpses: Stores corpses. - Meat Hook
+ - Corpses: Stores corpses. - Meat Hook
-Loose: Stores items that are tiny per piece and normally used in bulk. - Usually these storages will benefit from not having variety in it.
+- Loose: Stores items that are tiny per piece and normally used in bulk. - Usually these storages will benefit from not having variety in it.
-    Soft Loose: Dry and Light items like plant matter and kibble - This one is for Hampers and bags.
+ - Soft Loose: Dry and Light items like plant matter and kibble - This one is for Hampers and bags.
-    Hard Loose: Humid or Hard items like gold and (modded) compost.
+ - Hard Loose: Humid or Hard items like gold and (modded) compost.
 Includes soft loose. - This one is for things like pots.
-    Heavy Loose: Heavy items mostly, like gold and jade.
+ - Heavy Loose: Heavy items mostly, like gold and jade.
 These will not include soft loose necessarely. - This one is for things like metal barrels.
-Small items: items that are tiny per piece and not necessarely used in bulk.
+- Small items: items that are tiny per piece and not necessarely used in bulk.
 Food and drugs go here. - This is for small shelves.
-Medical: Medicine and drugs. - This one is for specialized buildings like the medicine cabinet.
+- Medical: Medicine and drugs. - This one is for specialized buildings like the medicine cabinet.
-Big items: stone blocks, steel, plasteel.
+- Big items: stone blocks, steel, plasteel.
 Etc..
 These go in pallets.
-Toosable items: Anything that goes into a skip goes here too.
+- Toosable items: Anything that goes into a skip goes here too.
-Apparel: Stores Apparel.
+- Apparel: Stores Apparel.
-    Armor: Stores Armor Apparel.
+ - Armor: Stores Armor Apparel.
-Weapons: Stores weapons.
+- Weapons: Stores weapons.
-Piles: Stores only one kind of item but in great quantities.
+- Piles: Stores only one kind of item but in great quantities.
-Drinkable items: Beer and modded drinks. - This one is for wooden barrels
+- Drinkable items: Beer and modded drinks. - This one is for wooden barrels
-Chemicals: Chemfuel and modded chemicals. - This one is for tanks.
+- Chemicals: Chemfuel and modded chemicals. - This one is for tanks.

-Modded categories.
+Modded categories:
-(Vanilla Books Expanded) Papers: Books, newspapers and blueprints - This one is for bookshelves (Combat Extended OR Yayo's Combat 3) Ammo: Ammunition, make sure it doesn't catch fire.
+- (Vanilla Books Expanded) Papers: Books, newspapers and blueprints - This one is for bookshelves
+- (Combat Extended OR Yayo's Combat 3) Ammo: Ammunition, make sure it doesn't catch fire.

 As you can see, it is quite extensive.
 I added more stuff as I realized that I was facing a different type of storage.